 Simon BrombergMobile Developer - Biomedical Engineer - Engineering Manager

 I am a software developer and biomedical engineer, focussed on mobile medical/healthcare.
-I am currently the Chief Technology Officer at Dash MD, managing development for mobile and web apps for our patient and hospital platforms.
+I am currently a Senior Software Engineer at Swift Medical, focusing on mobile app development for our wound care analysis and tracking platform.

 Vi Fitness is a mobile app (iOS, Android) that delivers an immersive AI personalized fitness pcoaching experience via wireless biosensing earphones designed and manufactured by LifeBEAM.
 As a mobile engineer I meticulously crafted the UI and UX for Vi while collaborating with designers, product owners, and engineering teammates.
 Vi raised almost $1.7 million on Kickstarter in 2016 and is available for sale as of 2017.